Having a practice is not the same as doing an activity or learning a skill set.

 Our kata are a good example of this.
 Kata – the forms of movement sequences we use in training – have a long and formidable history.

 They also have been used badly.
 They have been poorly understood and misused.
-In many places in the modern martial arts world they been drained of their value, made shallow and superficial.
+In some places in the modern martial arts world they have been distorted, drained of their value, made shallow and superficial.
 They are practiced as empty postures, as meaningless routines, as aesthetic or athletic pantomimes.
 Junk.

 But some have understood the kata.
-Some of us are putting them to good use.
+Some are putting them to good use.

 By studying the kata in an authentic way we can rely on them – to provide us with practical self-defense skills, with increasing strength, focus, flexibility, energy and more.
-And to open fresh insights and possibilities continually, as our abilities go deeper.
+To open fresh insights and possibilities continually, as our abilities go deeper.

 That is a serious path.
 It makes you strong.
-It does not promise recognition or extra credit.
+It does not promise recognition or acknowledgement or extra credit of any kind.
 It is much more valuable than that.

 Weak people are dangerous.
 They lie.
 They manipulate.
 They are restless and dissatisfied.
-They pursue things that cannot assuage their shame or satisfy their desire.
+They pursue things that cannot elimate their fear, assuage their shame or satisfy their desire.
 They disrupt the lives of good people and good families.
 They make nothing.

 We will be like them if we are not strong: in body and mind, in character and in commitment to a virtuous life.